Africa-EU - international trade in goods statistics

 Africa’s main trade in goods partner is the EU

-The largest export and import partner for Africa is the EU-27 with 31 % of exports and 29 % of imports.
-In exports it was followed by other African countries (16 %) and China (11 %).
-For imports these two had switched places, second was China (16 %) and third were other African countries (13 %).
+In 2020, the largest trade partner for Africa was the EU with 28 % of both exports and imports.
+In exports it was followed by other African countries (23 %) and China (8 %).
+For imports these two had switched places, China (16 %) was second and other African countries (13 %) were third.

 Manufactured goods dominate exports to Africa